Master of Sustainable Real Estate Development

 If you missed the deadline and are interested in starting the program this year, please contact us immediately.

-- Yes.
-The university requires official scores from either the GRE (Graduate Record Examination) or the GMAT (Graduate Management Admission Test).
-These scores should be sent directly to Tulane from the Educational Testing Service--School Code 6798 and Department Code 4401.
+No. The university does not require official scores from either the GRE (Graduate Record Examination) or the GMAT (Graduate Management Admission Test).

-- All applicants with completed applications by January 15 will receive an official admissions decision from the university via email by March 1.
+All applicants with completed applications by January 15 will receive an official admissions decision from the university via email in early February.
 Again, if you have missed the January 15 deadline and are interested in starting the program this year, please contact us immediately.

 Yes.
 Each year, the program sees a number of students obtain an MSRED degree with another graduate degree from Tulane.
 The M.Arch/MSRED degree requires at least one additional full-time summer, and possibly one additional full-time semester to complete all required courses.
 Due to the longer coursework required for the M.Arch degree, students typically start in the M.Arch program first.